CURENT/andes/docs/source/tutorial.rst

 .. code:: bash

-    andes run wecc.raw -c -b Toggler
+    andes run kundur.raw -c -b Toggler

-will convert file ``wecc.raw`` into an ANDES xlsx file and append a template workbook for `Toggler` at the end.
+will convert file ``kundur.raw`` into an ANDES xlsx file (kundur.xlsx) and add a template workbook for `Toggler`.

 ..
 Warning::
     With ``--add-book``, the xlsx file will be overwritten.